 Our teams are also developing pre-natal and pre-implantation genetic diagnosis.

-To successfully accomplish all these projects, Imagine relies on 25 reference centers for rare diseases, 7 clinical departments at Necker-Enfants Malades hospital AP-HP and 2 clinical investigation centers.
+To successfully accomplish all these projects, Imagine relies on 25 affiliated reference centers for rare diseases, 6 affiliated clinical units and 2 clinical investigation centers at Necker-Enfants Malades hospital AP-HP.

 Since its founding, Imagine has already: